 - Change sensor policy

 There are two temperature readings the E2 provides.
 One is a temperature the sensor it self reads, and two is the external probe sensor that you can place in a different location from the E2.

 Humidity is the measurement of moisture in the air.
 Higher humidities tell us there is a lot of moisture in the air where as lower humidity levels signify dryer air.

 This measures the quality of the air around the sensor.
-Higher AQI's can mean there is a fire or unhealthy air near by.
+Higher values can mean there is a fire or unhealthy air near by.
 To learn more about this standard visit here.

 Ethanol Parts Per Million (ppm)